 Update February 2018: Carine has given birth to a healthy baby boy who is thriving.
 Their daughter is a great big sister to him.

 Do you want to learn how to chart?
-Sign up for my free charting series or connect with me in the Becoming Vital & Fertile group if you would like some help identifying your fertile window and hormone imbalances.
+Sign up for my free charting course if you would like learn how to identify your fertile window and discover hormone imbalances.